mperham/inspeqtor/README.md

 # Inspeqtor

-**This software is still under active development.
-More features to come!
-Don't expect fully polished software just yet.**
+**This software is still under active development and should be considered beta quality**

-Inspeqtor is the watchdog for your server applications.
-Use it to monitor metrics from all the moving parts in your application and alert you when something goes wrong.
+Inspeqtor monitors your application infrastructure.
+It gathers and verifies key metrics from all the moving parts in your application and alerts you when something looks wrong.
 It understands the application deployment workflow so it won't bother you during a deploy.

 What it does: